 Letter 368: This Tiberius suffers a great disadvantage in his lack of connections, but he has a greater help in the fact that...

-Furthermore, my cousin Marcus and this man have married sisters, daughters of Hesychius.
-Hesychius has two sons, Eutropius and Celsus, whom I love dearly and who love me dearly in return.
+Moreover, Marcus too, my cousin, and this man have sisters as wives, daughters of Hesychius.
+And Hesychius has two sons, Eutropius and Celsus, whom above all I love, and who above all I have as men loving me.

-From the very things he asks of you, you will find the young man to be excellent: he knows how to request nothing that is either unjust or burdensome.
+And from the very things in which he will have need of you, you will find the young man excellent; in this way he knows how to ask nothing either unjust or burdensome.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.